 To explore journalism careers through practical exercises in basic news, feature writing, copy editing, interviewing and news gathering, and, for interested students, sessions in photography and broadcasting.

 Representatives from a wide spectrum of the Pittsburgh media.

 Every participant must have a command of the English language and an interest or avid curiosity in exploring journalism as a career.
 Students must be able to live on campus for the entire workshop.
 Students will be chaperoned at all times.

 Workshop applicants must be students who will be high school juniors or seniors in the 2014-15 school year, or seniors graduating in 2014.
-The deadline to apply is May 15, 2014.
+The deadline to apply has been extended to June 9, 2014.

 To request to participate in the workshop, please compete the application below.
 For more information, contact workshop co-director Christopher T. Moore at email@example.com or 412-622-1388.

 Part I: Click the link to download the parent/guardian permission form and teacher/administrator recommendation forms to be signed and returned by mail or e-mail: PBMF workshop parent & faculty forms 2014.